avantikalal/covid-gene-expression/README.md

 _Methodological:_ Create a packaged reproducible pipeline in Docker to help scientists to easily treat their RNA-Seq data and for us if any new dataset comes out

 ## Projects

-The ideas proposed during this hackathon were divided into six projects (Fig. 1):
+The ideas proposed during this hackathon were divided into five projects (Fig. 1):

 1. SARS-CoV-2 infection global analyses: Understanding how global gene expression in human cells responds to infection by the SARS-CoV-2 virus, including changes in gene regulatory networks.
 2. Human-virus interaction analyses: Identification of human RNA-binding proteins that might be key in the interaction between human cells and the RNA genome of SARS-CoV-2.
 3. Increased risk factors analyses: Investigating gene expression in other datasets with the goal of identifying commonalities and differences with the two previous analyses, focusing on specific genes.

-4. Subtyping of expression response to drugs after COVID infection: Searching for potential drugs that could impact the expression of human genes that are important for the interaction of human and virus.
+4. Identification of potential pharmacological treatments: Searching for potential drugs that could impact the expression of human genes that are important for the interaction of human and virus.

-5. Reporting findings to electronic medical records: Determining how to bring the results obtained from the previous analyses to clinical practice.
+5. Workflows for reproducibility of analysis: Packaging the workflows devised within the Gene Expression group to enable seamless integration and approach reproducibility.

-6. Workflows for reproducibility of analysis: Packaging the workflows devised within the Gene Expression group to enable seamless integration and approach reproducibility.
+Projects 1 and 2 aim to identify human genes that are important in the process of viral infection of human cells.
+Projects 3 and 4 aim to take the candidate genes identified in projects 1 and 2, as well as by independent studies, and relate them to clinical information and to possible therapeutic interventions.
+All data analyzed during this study are fully available and meet the FAIR principles of Findability, Accessibility, Interoperability, and Reusability.
+Finally, Project 5 aims to package and containerize software and workflows used and generated here in a reusable manner, ultimately providing scalable and reproducible workflows.

 Please see the [project](project) folder for details on each individual project.